F — Fight, Flight and Freeze: A Nervous System Perspective | The A–Z of Stress & Anxiety

 What Fight, Flight and Freeze Often Look Like in Real Life

-These responses do not occur only in extreme situations.
-They may appear during conversations, in workplaces, in relationships, or during periods of sustained pressure.
-Importantly, they are not conscious choices.
-They are automatic responses that emerge when the system detects threat, overload, or loss of safety.
+These experiences do not occur only in extreme situations.
+They may appear during ordinary conversations, during demanding periods of work, in relationships, or during phases of sustained pressure.

 What Is Often Misunderstood About This

-A common misunderstanding is that fight and flight are purely mental reactions, driven by thoughts or attitudes.
-Another is that freeze represents weakness, avoidance, or giving up.
-These interpretations tend to increase self-judgement and frustration.
+A common misunderstanding is that fight and flight are purely mental reactions driven by thoughts or attitudes.
+Another is that freeze represents avoidance, weakness, or giving up.

 What Is Happening Underneath